canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/deploying-storageos-on-kubernetes/deploying-storageos-on-kubernetes.md

 - a Charmed Kubernetes cluster

+positive
-If you do not have a Charmed Kubernetes cluster, you can refer to the following [tutorial][https://tutorials.ubuntu.com/tutorial/get-started-charmed-kubernetes#0] to spin up one in minutes.
+: If you do not have a Charmed Kubernetes cluster, you can refer to the following [tutorial](https://tutorials.ubuntu.com/tutorial/get-started-charmed-kubernetes) to spin up one in minutes.
 Charmed Kubernetes is a production-grade Kubernetes offering from Canonical which is fully compliant with the upstream project.
 Get Charmed Kubernetes right away and benefit from simplified deployments and operations provided by Juju charms.

 ## Cluster preparation
 Duration: 2